VorTECHsa/adt-technical-challenge/readme.md

 ### 1. The review of the App

 Before the call, conduct a thorough review of the app.
 Make notes about any issues you notice and areas that could be improved.
-We recommend cloning and running the app.
-This will help you understand it better.
+We recommend cloning and running the app—this will help you understand it better.
 At this stage, we’re not expecting you to write any code.
 This step usually takes up to an hour and will help you get familiar with the codebase.

 Some things to think about: